bruceravel/demeter/documentation/Artemis/examples/fes2.rst

 :guilabel:`0000`, then :button:`Shift`-:mark:`leftclick,..` clicking
 on path :guilabel:`0010`.
 The selected paths will be highlighted.
-:mark:`leftclick,..` Click on one of the highlighted paths and, without letting go of the mouse button, drag the paths over to the Data window.
-Drop the paths on the empty Path list.
+:mark:`leftclick,..` Click on one of the highlighted paths and, without letting go of the mouse button, :mark:`drag,..` drag the paths over to the Data window and drop them onto the empty Path list.

 .. _fig-fes2pathsdnd:
 .. figure:: ../../_images/fes2-pathsdnd.png